Bending Basics for Sheet Metal Fabrication

 Definition: Bending transforms a flat sheet into a bent profile.
 This involves applying force to the metal, causing it to deform around a straight axis.

-Metal Grain and Properties: Like wood has a grain, so does metal.
+Metal Grain and Properties: Like wood, metal has a grain.
 Bending can stretch, compress, or both, altering this grain and the metal’s strength and flexibility.

 Bend Radius Balance: The bend radius, or curvature, is crucial.
-Too tight a radius can lead to breakage, while too broad may not serve the intended purpose.
+A too tight radius can lead to breakage, while a too broad one may not serve the intended purpose.
 The right balance is critical to maintain the structural integrity of the piece.

 Start Your Manufacturing Project with MakerVerse